shiftw041/shiftw041/README.md

 Click **[💻 HERE](https://shiftw041.github.io/site/about/)** to view my personal page.

-I am enthusiastic about the prospect of furthering my studies in China.While I have a clear interest and some research foundation in the field of efficient AI, I am equally open and curious about unfamiliar research areas.
+I am enthusiastic about the prospect of furthering my studies in China.I have a clear interest as well as some research foundation in the field of **efficient AI**, and I'd like to study usable algorithms in real systems.
+Also, I am equally open and curious about unfamiliar research areas.
 I believe that through further study and continuous learning, I can make continuous progress on the path of scientific research and explore more possibilities.

 I am looking forward to joining a research group that aligns with me and embarking on my graduate studies, climbing the academic summit together with like-minded peers.
 ## Resume